mitchell-doornbos/mitchell-doornbos/README.md

 - I have 3 older brothers
 - I have lived in 3 different provinces growing up
-- My favourite sports are MMA and hockeu
+- My favourite sports are MMA and hockey